 Regarding the leakage prevention, the project indicates that has implemented measures such as monitoring land-use changes through periodic satellite imagery analysis /2/ and field inspections, which have confirmed that the forested areas established for commercial purposes, as well as those dedicated to passive and active natural regeneration, have been maintained.

-Additionally, mentions that the land-use agreements /8/ with landowners and the Ministry of Agriculture (through the CIF) ensure that areas converted to forestry are not reverted to livestock use.
-Since there are no available areas for pastures, it is not possible to replace livestock during this monitoring period or in the future.
+Additionally, to ensure the project's permanence, the audit team assessed the land-use agreements /8/ with landowners and the Ministry of Agriculture (through the CIF) to ensure that areas converted to forestry are not reverted to livestock use.
+Likewise, the documentation aligns with the long-term forestry plan management established by the proponent, which serves to verify the permanence of the project, likewise the monitoring period is for 30-years, and the forestry management plan /10.2/ is developed under this approach.